goliney/coderoom/README.md

 ```

 ### Complex preview
-If you want to include to preview more than just html, you have to create a folder with `index.html` in it.
-If you
+If you want to include in preview more than just html, you have to create a folder with `index.html` in it.
+Place any
-place any css or javascript files into that folder, they will become a part of a "room", and you will be able to
+css or javascript files into that folder, they will become a part of a "room", and you'll be able to switch between
-switch among them on live presentation.
+them on live presentation.

 ## Automation
 - [grunt-coderoom](https://github.com/goliney/grunt-coderoom)